offen/docker-volume-backup/README.md

 +     - docker-volume-backup.archive-post=rm -rf /tmp/backup/my-app
 ```

+The `EXEC_LABEL` setting and the `docker-volume-backup.exec-label` label stay as is.
 Check the additional documentation on running commands during the backup lifecycle to find out about further possibilities.

 ### Using a custom Docker host